 196 rooms, 5 restaurants, 3 pools

 The Four Seasons is a haven for families, with an extensive list of activities.
-Its Kids For All Seasons programme runs daily for children aged 3 - 9, offering excursions off site as well as games and classes within the resort.
-Babysitting, separate children's menus and an entertainment centre specifically for teenagers is also available.
+Its Kids For All Seasons program runs daily for children aged 3 - 9, offering excursions off site as well as games and classes within the resort.
+Babysitting, separate children's menus and an entertainment center specifically for teenagers is also available.

 The resort enjoys a serene location, with a few local beach bars within walking distance.
 The quaint capital, Charlestown, is a 10 minute car drive away with shops and restaurants.

-The Four Seasons offers the very best of the Caribbean - a lush, undeveloped island with a long stretch of beach.
+The Four Seasons offers the very best of the Caribbean — a lush, undeveloped island with a long stretch of beach.
 Yet with a few beach bars nearby, it’s not isolated.
-The array of activities on offer make it perfect for a long beach stay – and the extensive children’s programme provides fuss-free family stay.
+The array of activities on offer make it perfect for a long beach stay, and the extensive children’s program provides a fuss-free family stay.

 Nevis Peak View Room

-The Nevis View rooms look towards the tangled jungle of Nevis’ interior.
+The Nevis View rooms look toward the tangled jungle of Nevis’ interior.
 The rooms have a small indoor sitting area and private patio or balcony.
-Varying in size a little, they average 47 sqm.
+Varying in size a little, they average 47 sq m.